dmacha27/SignAlchemist/README.md

 - **Filtering:** removes artefacts (_e.g._, noise, high-frequency...) using different filters including _Butterworth_, _Bessel_, _FIR_, and _Savitzky-Golay_.
 Parameters such as cutoff frequencies can be set based on user needs.
 Furthermore, users can create and customize their own filters using Python by following the instructions on the page.
 - **Outlier detection:** identifies and removes unusual data that deviate significantly from the expected signal pattern.
 Techniques available include the _Hampel_ filter and IQR-based detection, aiming to improve signal quality without affecting legitimate variations.

+# 📚 Read the Docs

+Check the [official documentation](https://signalchemist.readthedocs.io/en/latest/) to learn about usage, examples, and additional details.

 # 🎥 Video Tutorials